 - Become an expert in waste sorting, composting and recycling.

-- Eligible for free early move-in, beginning August 14 (housing fees for the 8 days are covered).
+- Eligible for free early move-in (on campus housing fees are covered).

 - T-shirts identifying students as WUGAs.